robin-raymond/zax.io/compiler-directives.md

 The following are registered panic scenarios, default states, and their meaning:
 * `out-of-memory` (always)
-    * memory was requested to be allocated but insufficient memory exists to fill the request
+    * memory was requested to be allocated but insufficient memory exists to fill the request (allocation failures normally panic rather than return a pointer to `Nothing`)
 * `intrinsic-type-cast-overflow` (always)
-    * an intrinsic type may overflow during the `as` operator to a type with lower bit sizing
+    * an intrinsic type may overflow during an `as` operator to a type with lower bit sizing if a value is beyond the capacity of a given intrinsic type
 * `string-conversion-contains-illegal-sequence` (always)
-    * a string literal conversion was found to contain an illegal character sequence during the conversion process
+    * a string literal conversion was found to contain an illegal character sequence during a conversion process
 * `reference-from-pointer-to-nothing` (always)
-    * a pointer was converted to a reference but the pointer points to nothing
+    * a pointer was converted to a reference but a pointer points to `Nothing`
 * `pointer-to-nothing-accessed` (always)
-    * a value (or function) was accessed but the pointer points to nothing
+    * a value (or function) was accessed but a pointer points to `Nothing`
-* `not-all-pointers-deallocated-during-allocator-cleanup`
+* `not-all-pointers-destructed-during-allocator-cleanup`
-    * memory cleanup is being performed but not all the allocated memory from the allocator was deallocated
+    * memory cleanup is being performed but not all allocated instances in memory from an allocator were destructed
 * `impossible-switch-value` (always)
-    * a `switch` statement encounter a value which can never happen (because of the `[[never]]` directive or the `[[always]]` directive)
+    * a `switch` statement encounter a value which can never happen (because of a `[[never]]` directive or an `[[always]]` directive)
 * `impossible-if-value` (always)
-    * an `if` statement encounter a value which can never happen (because of the `[[never]]` directive or the `[[always]]` directive)
+    * an `if` statement encounter a value which can never happen (because of a `[[never]]` directive or an `[[always]]` directive)
 * `impossible-code-flow` (always)
-    * a code path was followed what was marked as impossible (because of the `[[never]]` directive or the `[[always]]` directive)
+    * a code path was followed what was marked as impossible to reach (because of a `[[never]]` directive or an `[[always]]` directive)
 * `lazy-already-complete` (always)
-    * an attempt was made to call a `lazy` function that has already returned from the function
+    * an attempt was made to call a `lazy` function that has already cause a final `return` from that `lazy` function
 * `value-polymorphic-function-not-found` (always)
     * a function supporting value polymorphism was called but none of the pre-condition checks succeeded

-### The `deprecate` directive
+### `deprecate` directive

 A `[[deprecate=<option>, context=<context>, error, min="<x.x>", max="<x.x>"]]` directive can be used to cause API usages to be considered deprecated.
 Any usages found to be deprecated will issue a `deprecate-directive` warning or error.
-This directive is useful for allow grace periods to exist when upgrading to access older obsoleted APIs as well as an upgrade path to newer APIs while still maintaining compatibility with an older required API.
+This directive is useful for allow grace periods to exist when upgrading or obsoleting older APIs and offering an upgrade path to newer APIs (while still maintaining compatibility with an older API set).

 The options for a `deprecate` directive are:
-* `yes` (default) - enables the deprecation for only to the current statement
+* `yes` (default) - enables deprecation for only to the current statement
-* `no` - disables the deprecation for only to the current statement
+* `no` - disables deprecation for only to the current statement
-* `always` - enables the deprecation for all statements that follow
+* `always` - enables deprecation for all statements that follow
-* `never` - disables deprecation for all statements that follow (`context`, `error`, `min`, `max`, are disallowed)
+* `never` - disables deprecation for all statements that follow (`context`, `error`, `min`, `max`, are disallowed with this option)

-An `error` argument is optional and if specified a warning is forced into an error without a possibility to ignore a deprecation as a mere warning.
+An `error` argument is optional and if specified then a warning is forced into an error without a possibility to ignore a deprecation as a mere warning.

 Context for a deprecate warning:
-* `import` (default) - only warn on usages from module performing the import
+* `import` (default) - only warn on usages from a module performing an import
-* `all` - any usage of this item is to be treated as deprecated
+* `all` - any usage cause a deprecation warning
-* `local` - any usage of this item in the local context is deprecated
+* `local` - any usage within the current module cause a deprecation warning but not usages from an importing module (`min` and `max` option are disallowed)

 A `min` option requires an importing module must declare an import of at least this version to use an API.
 A `max` option requires an importing module must not declare an import version greater than this version to use an API.
 A compiler will treat versions as [point release](https://en.wikipedia.org/wiki/Point_release) notations.
 A version can be specified using a `version` `String` declaration in an import statement.
-The `min` and `max` keywords are generally not used together but they can be.
+A `min` and `max` keyword are generally mutually exclusive but they can be used together should a need arise.

 Only one `always` deprecation can be active at a time.
-A `never` directive will disable any active `always`.
-Usage of `never` cannot be declared with `error`, `min`, `max` or `context` as they have no applicability and will issue an `incompatible-directive` error.
+A `never` directive will disable any active `always` deprecation.
+Usage of `never` cannot be declared with `error`, `min`, `max` or `context` as they have no applicability and a compiler will issue an `incompatible-directive` error.
+Usage of `local` cannot be declared with `min` or `max` as those values are only applicable to an importing module and thus a compiler will issue an `incompatible-directive` error.
 Individual `yes` or `no` temporarily override any `always` deprecations directives for a current statement.
-Any current deprecation state will not apply to imported modules.
-There's no way to `push` or `pop` deprecations unlike `panic`, `warning`, or `error` directives.
+Any current deprecation state will not apply to an subsequently imported modules.
+No `push` or `pop` deprecation declarations exist unlike with `panic`, `warning`, or `error` directives as a deprecation relationship's definition is limited between an importing module and an imported module exclusively.

 ````zax
 [[deprecate]] \